Classes and Workshops

 Best of all?
 The first session in the family/community series (“Hello, Autism”) is FREE.
 Each individual class after this is $25, or you can join all three remaining in the series for $50 (so you basically get two of the four classes for FREE).

-We are aiming to start the first series of workshops in June, so contact us now at email@example.com if you wish to join the movement!
+We are aiming to start the first series of workshops this summer, so contact us now at email@example.com if you wish to join the movement!

 Autism: The Experience Series